umbraco/UmbracoDocs/Fundamentals/Setup/Install/install-umbraco-with-vs-code.md

 After this VS Code will have created a folder called `.vscode` that contains a file called `tasks.json`, it's this file that tells VS Code how to build your project.

-Now that we've told VS Code how to build your project, we need to tell it how to launch it, luckily VS Code can also do this for you.
-First, click the little play button in the left side menu, and then click the "create a launch.json file" link.
+Now that we've told VS Code how to build your project, we need to tell it how to launch it.
+VS Code can do this for you.
+First, select the little play button in the left side menu, and then select the "create a launch.json file" link.

 ![Creating launch.json file](images/VsCode/creatingLaunchFile.png)